zqiuliu/TFHE-Window/README.md

 `zqiuliu`

 ## install
-You need to create an fhe end folder, put all the above items in it, and then modify the project properties on vs2013
+You need to create an `FHE-end`d folder, put all the above items in it, and then modify the project properties on vs2013
 </br>
 --Properties --c/c++ -- General
 </br>